davychens-svg/ai-video-narration/DEPLOYMENT.md

 # Deployment Guide

-Complete deployment guide for AI Video Narration System on macOS and Cloud (NVIDIA GPU).
+Complete deployment guide for Vision AI Demo on macOS and Cloud (NVIDIA GPU).

 ## Table of Contents